-- a) Candidates qualifying by petition must use the DS DE 104 Candidate Petition Form required by the State of Florida to gather voter signatures. - b) Candidates can go to the Department of State Division of Elections website to get a copy of the required DS DE 104 Candidate Petition Form. - (1) Candidates can go to http://election.dos.state.fl.us/forms/index.shtml. - (2) Scroll down the page to the DS DE 104 icon and open a PDF copy of the form. - (3) Candidates can enter the required information on the form and print a copy of the form for replication.
-Candidates can either copy the printed document or take the copy to a print shop to have additional copies made. - c) Each petition form must include: - (1) Pursuant to Section 99.095(2)(c), F.S., candidates must include the following information on the candidate petition form: - (a) Candidate name as it will appear on the ballot. - (b) Candidate party affiliation if required for the office sought or a statement of Non-Partisan. - (c) Name of Office the candidate is seeking. - (2) Pursuant to Chapter 1S-2.045, Florida Administrative Code, voters must include the following on the candidate petition form: - (a) The voter's name. - (b) The voter's residential street address including city and county. - (c) The voter's date of birth or voter registration number. - (d) The voter's original signature - (e) The date the voter signed the petition as recorded by the voter.
+a) Candidates qualifying by petition must use the DS DE 104 Candidate Petition Form required by the State of Florida to gather voter signatures.

+- b) Candidates can go to the Department of State-Division of Elections website to get a copy of the required DS DE 104 Candidate Petition Form. - (1) Candidates can go to http://election.dos.state.fl.us/forms/index.shtml. - (2) Scroll down the page to the DS DE 104 icon and open a PDF copy of the form. - (3) Candidates can enter the required information on the form and print a copy of the form for replication. - (4) Candidates can either copy the printed document or take the copy to a print shop to have additional copies made. - c) Each petition form must include: - (1) Pursuant to Section 99.095(2)(c), F.S., candidates must include the following information on the candidate petition form: - (a) Candidate name - (b) Non-Partisan box checked. - (c) Name of Office the candidate is seeking. - (2) Pursuant to Chapter 1S-2.045, Florida Administrative Code, voters must include the following on the candidate petition form: - (a) The voter's name. - (b) The voter's residential street address including city and county. - (c) The voter's date of birth or voter registration number. - (d) The voter's original signature. - (e) The date the voter signed the petition as recorded by the voter.